-In most situations, even when you hire contractors on zero-hour contracts, you still need to pay a minimum amount for a set time period—in other words, base pay—that’s equal to or higher than the federal minimum hourly wage.
+In most situations, even when you hire contractors on zero-hour contracts, you still need to pay a minimum amount for a set time period that’s equal to or higher than the federal minimum hourly wage.

 However, some contracts specify commission-only payments, so workers get paid a percentage of what they sell to a customer.
-In such cases, base pay does not apply, but the commission percentage is usually much higher in jobs comprising both base pay and commission.
+In such cases, base pay does not apply, but the commission percentage is usually much higher in jobs comprising both base and commission payments.

 Base pay is what workers must get as a minimum in exchange for doing their jobs.
 It must be equal to or higher than the federal minimum wage and does not include overtime pay, bonuses, or other forms of compensation.
 Base pay can be expressed as a monthly or annual salary, or as an hourly wage.